junyiwuu/blog/src/content/docs/vulkan/VKcolletcions/instance.md

 ---
 title: Instance
 ---
-## instance is a connection between your application and vulkan library
+## Instance is a connection between your application and Vulkan library

 (always first build the connection)

 ### applicationInfo : a resume for the application

 ```cpp
 void LveDevice::createInstance() {

 // 1. set up application info